jhntap/k8sNodeFailureNFSRWM/README.md

 ### Test Steps for Force Detach Feature in Trident NFS Backend with ReadWriteMany Access Mode

-The following steps outline how to test the force detach feature of the Trident with iSCSI backend.
+The following steps outline how to test the force detach feature of the Trident with NFS backend with ReadWriteMany access mode.
 This feature ensures that a Persistent Volume Claim (PVC) can be detached from a failed node and reattached to a healthy node, allowing the pod that uses the PVC to be rescheduled.

 #### 1. Enable Force Detach on Trident (Optional - If Force Detach is disabled)
 Update Force Detach on Trident Orchestrator Custom Resource (torc) - This will restart Trident pods.